micnil/vscode-diff/README.md

 Initial release

 ## Contribute
 Since we do not want this package to differ from the original implementation in VS Code, no changes that differs from the [source repository](https://github.com/Microsoft/vscode) will be merged.
 Any changes that only affect this npm package (like changes to this README) are welcome via pull requests.

 Steps for updating diff algorithm:
 * Copy all necessary files from VS Code repo.
 * Verify with `npm run build` that all code is self-contained.
-* Verify with `npm run unimported` that there are no unused files.
+* Verify with `npm run knip` that there are no unused files or exports.
 * Run `npm test` to run all the tests.
 * Update [src/example.ts] on any API changes.
 * Run `npm run example` and update this README with example usage code and output.